 Now let us learn the steps to convert the decimal into fractions.

-Solve problems based on conversion of decimal to fraction and fraction to decimal here.
+Solve problems based on conversion of decimal to fraction and fraction to decimal are given here.
+These examples of decimal to fraction conversions will help you in better understanding of the concept.

 Question 1: Find the fraction form of the decimal 0.7